-- 1. The grievance does not concern Authority action or failure to act in accordance with or involving the resident's lease or Authority regulations, which adversely affect the resident's rights, duties, welfare or status; - 2.
-The decision of the Hearing Officer is contrary to applicable Federal, State, or local law, Authority regulations, or requirements of the Annual Contributions Contract between the Authority and the U.S. Department of Housing and Urban Development.
+- i.
+The grievance does not concern HAGC action or failure to act in accordance with or involving the resident's lease or HAGC's policies, which adversely affect the resident's rights, duties, welfare, or status; or - ii.
+The Hearing Officer decision is contrary to applicable federal, state, or local law, HAGC policies, or requirements of the Annual Contributions Contract between HAGC and the U.S. Department of Housing and Urban Development.

-A decision by the Hearing Officer or PHA Board of Commissioners in favor of the Authority or which denies the relief requested by the resident in whole or in part shall not constitute a waiver of, nor affect in any manner whatsoever, any rights the resident may have to a trial de novo or judicial review in any judicial proceedings, which may thereafter be brought in the matter.
+A decision by the Hearing Officer in favor of HAGC or which denies the relief requested by the resident in whole or in part shall not constitute a waiver of, nor affect in any manner whatsoever, any rights the resident may have to a trial de novo or judicial review in any judicial proceedings, which may thereafter be brought in the matter.